MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 ### Hierarchical IDs

 The two level structure generalizes very naturally into a multi-level (hierarchical) ID.
-THus an ID would have the form
+Thus an ID would have the form

 ```